benchmarko/CPCBasicApps/README.md

 ## Some BasiCode programs

 These programs use the [BasiCode](https://benchmarko.github.io/CPCBasic/cpcbasic.html?database=apps&example=basicode/basicode) library which allows to write BASIC programs which run on systems with different BASIC dialects.
-Check the [BasiCode](https://www.basicode.de/) page by Thomas Rademacher.
+Check the [BasiCode](http://www.basicode.de/) page by Thomas Rademacher.
+There is a is a tutorial with PDF documentation in  [BC3 Kurs](http://www.basicode.de/download/BC3_KURS.zip).

 There is also an excellent [BASICODE Interpreter](https://robhagemans.github.io/basicode/) by Rob Hagemans.
 It runs in the browser and has a lot of sample programs.

 ### Countries